Operation Mount Hope III

-Operation Mount Hope III was a top secret clandestine American military operation to capture a Soviet-made Mil Mi-25 "Hind-D" attack helicopter, an export model of the Soviet Mi-24.
+Operation Mount Hope III was a top secret American military operation to capture a Soviet-made Mil Mi-24 "Hind-D" attack helicopter, an export model of the Soviet Mi-24.
 The aircraft had been abandoned in the conflict between Libya and Chad.

 Background

 The eight-month Toyota War that ended in September 1987 was the last of a series of clashes between Chad and Libya over the control of the Aouzou Strip, a region of northern Chad that lies along the border with Libya.
 The war resulted in a defeat of the Libyans by the outnumbered Chadians.

 Chad had been supported by weapon shipments from the United States and by French aircraft and around 2400 French troops (see Operation Épervier).
-Also, the Chadians had made good use of highly-mobile forces transported on armed, pickup-trucks or technicals.
+Also, the Chadians had made good use of highly-mobile forces transported on armed pickup trucks known as technicals.
 The tactical importance of these vehicles led to the war being named after the company that made many of them.

 The defeated Libyan forces suffered thousands of casualties.
-Around one and a half billion dollars worth of military equipment was destroyed or abandoned as they retreated from northern Chad.
+Around one and a half billion dollars' worth of military equipment was destroyed or abandoned as they retreated from northern Chad.
 This included around 20 aircraft left behind at the former Libyan air base at Ouadi Doum, which was captured by Chadian forces in March 1987.

 The United States moved quickly to recover some of this equipment.
 In May 1987, seven Czech Aero L-39 Albatros aircraft were dismantled and removed one-by-one in a US Air Force C-130 Hercules transport.
 The Americans and French then agreed to jointly recover and share examples of Soviet-made equipment that had been left behind.
 Each country got a number of 9K35 Strela-10 and 2K12 Kub surface-to-air missile systems; the Americans also took a P-19 radar as the French already had a similar P-15 radar.